voutilad/dumb-ws/README.md

 make
 ```

+As of now, you also need [libtls](https://man.openbsd.org/tls_init.3) from [libressl](https://libressl.org).
+Depending on your operating system, this might be easy to get via packages or you need to build a release yourself.
+(It's not hard...honestly...but be careful as `make install` might replace your existin OpenSSL version.)

 If you're integrating dumb-ws (heavens help you), all you should need are `dws.c` and `dws.h` so just drop those into whatever project you want to taint with this abomination.
 Everything else here is just for testing.

 ## lolwut, testing?